SNF-Root/VPD-ICPMS/README.md

-# Low-Cost Vapor Phase Decomposition (VPD) Scanner for Trace Metal Detection on Surface of Wafers
+# Low-Cost, DIY Vapor Phase Decomposition (VPD) Scanner for Trace Metal Detection on Surface of Wafers

 *Insert GIF of the scanner operating*

 ## Introduction
-Vapor phase decomposition (VPD) is a common technique used in the semiconductor industry to collect trace contaiminates on the surface of wafers into a droplet.
-When paired with an ICP-MS (a common instrument for measuring low concentrations of chemicals in liquid solutions), a 'VPD-ICP-MS' enables users to quantify the chemical impurities on the surface of their wafers.
+Vapor phase decomposition (VPD) is a common technique used in the semiconductor industry to collect trace contaiminates on the surface of wafers.
+When paired with an ICP-MS (a common instrument for measuring low concentrations of chemicals in liquid solutions), a 'VPD-ICP-MS' enables users to quantify the chemical impurities on the surface of wafers.

-However, no low-cost VPD systems exist for academic institutions interested in characterizing their own wafers' contaiminatints.
+However, no low-cost, research-oriented VPD systems exist for academic institutions.
 This project provides the end-to-end manufcturing, programming, installation, and standard operating procedure for anyone to create their own VPD scanner.

 This project was created and now maintained at the Stanford Nanofabrication Facility (SNF) by Alex Denton, Trevor, and Thomas Rimer.
-All ICP-MS analysis was performed by Karrie Weaver and Kathleen Kathleen Akbar at the SIGMA lab.
+All ICP-MS analysis was performed by Karrie Weaver and Kathleen Akbar at the SIGMA lab.

 *Add small SNF and SIGMA logo*